justinwoo/my-blog-posts/posts/2016-07-31-making-a-simple-node-program-with-purescript.md

+# Making a simple node program with Purescript

 For whatever reason, I decided at 27:00 Friday that I should make a program that would get audio from videos of a Youtube channel.
 This article will go over the details on why and how I made this with Purescript (and some FFI).

 ## Why